 Headless architecture is a contemporary web development approach that divides the frontend, the part of the system that users interact with, from the backend, which houses all of the data and logic.
 It entails separating the "head" (frontend) from the "body" (backend).

 API-first means designing and building an application's backend infrastructure with APIs as the primary focus.
 Traditionally, developers would first build the user interface (UI) and then create APIs for the frontend functionalities.
 However, with the API-first approach, developers start by designing and developing APIs.

 Multichannel content delivery

 Multichannel digital content delivery is the practice of distributing the same content through multiple digital channels.
 The benefits of implementing a multichannel strategy include:

 - Diversified distribution of content to multiple channels

 - Brand consistency

 In a headless architecture, the CMS acts as the backend and provides a user-friendly interface for creating, managing, and publishing content like text, images, videos, and documents.
 On the other side of things, a developer handles the frontend, or "head," where the content is displayed and rendered.
-The frontend could be websites, mobile apps, other digital experiences, signage, etc.
+The frontend could be websites, mobile apps, other digital content experiences, signage, etc.

 - Content creation and editing